jimka2001/clojure-rte/README.md

   )
 ```

 * `(:contains-every ...)` ---  Takes 0 or more operands.
-Matches a sequence if it for each pattern
+Matches a sequence if, for each pattern,
-the sequence contains a factor which matches the pattern.
+the sequence contains a factor which matches that pattern.

 ```clojure
 (let [rte (rte/compile '(:contains-every (satisfies integer?)))]